2-Groups, 2-Characters, and Burnside Rings

 This result extends to 2-groups using Extension Lemma~\ref{Extension}.

 \begin{cor} Consider a 2-representation $R$ of $\widetilde{\sK}$ such that its restriction to $G$ has a realizable cocycle $\mu$.
-Then there exists a split semisimple $\sK$-algebra $A$ such that $R$ and $\Theta_A$ are 2-isomorphic.
-Furthermore, 2-representations $\Theta_A$ and $\Theta_B$ are 2-isomorphic if and only if $A$ and $B$ are ${\sK}$-Morita equivalent. \end{cor} \begin{proof} Lemma~\ref{morita_dec_group} gives a split semisimple $G$-algebra $A$.
-Lemma~\ref{norm} normalises the 2-representation.
+Then there exists a split semisimple $\sK$-algebra $A$ such that $R$ and $\Theta_A$ are equivalent.
+Furthermore, 2-representations $\Theta_A$ and $\Theta_B$ are equivalent if and only if $A$ and $B$ are ${\sK}$-Morita equivalent. \end{cor} \begin{proof} Lemma~\ref{morita_dec_group} gives a split semisimple $G$-algebra $A$.
+Lemma~\ref{norm} makes the 2-representation unital.
 Lemma~\ref{Extension} extends the $G$-algebra structure on $A$ to a $\sK$-algebra structure.
 Theorem~\ref{G_morita} establishes the second statement. \end{proof}

 Let us call (weak) 2-representation of $\widetilde{\sK}$, described in Corollary~\ref{morita_dec}, {\em realizable}.
 To deal with not necessarily realizable weak 2-representations, we need to contemplate a semimatrix algebra $A= \oplus_i \End_\bK S_i$ and its full subcategory $A\mbox{-}\Mod^\circ$ of $A\mbox{-}\Mod$ consisting of semisimple representations whose direct summands are isomorphic to $S_i^{[\vg]}$ for some automorphisms $\vg$.